 - Do they have specialized training, especially in treating termites?
 For example, have they received training at one of the termite technician schools offered by Clemson University?

 - What is their specialty?
-For example, do they have expertise in controlling your specific pest problem?
+For example, do they have expertise in controlling your specific pest problem such as bed bugs or stinging pests?

 - What treatment options do they offer?
 Do they use chemicals and nonchemical control methods?
 Do they monitor for pest problems, treating only when necessary?